 I am a cultural anthropologist that specializes in new media and innovation research, with over a decade of fieldwork experience.
-I am passionate about improving existing knowledge infrastructures, as well as digital and new tech policies.
+I am passionate about improving existing knowledge infrastructures, as well as health and tech-related policies.

 The fellowship is part of my Ph.D. research project at the Institute of Ethnology and Cultural Anthropology, University of Warsaw, where I am studying social reception of Lyme disease (borreliosis) in Poland (Preludium BIS funding scheme, 2020-2023).
-As a digital anthropologist studying medical issues, I am also a 2020-2023 coordinator of the EASA Medical Anthropology Young Scholars network.
-Find out more about our work here.
+As a digital anthropologist studying medical issues, I am also a 2020-2023 coordinator of the EASA Medical Anthropology Young Scholars network and a board member of the Medical Anthropology Europe network at EASA.
+Learn about our work here.

 In years prior I worked as a junior researcher at the Department of Management in Networked and Digital Societies at the Kozminski University in Warsaw, where I conducted a pre-doc study on multi-platform knowledge production (2016 – 2020, Diamentowy Grant funding), focusing on information prod-usage and network practices.
 As a part of this project, I studied instances of online misinformation about health and nutrition, and open collaboration communities.
 I have also worked on multiple research projects at the Oxford Internet Institute, University of Oxford, of which I am an alumna.